CarloLucibello/GraphNeuralNetworks.jl/GNNGraphs/docs/src/api/gnngraph.md

 # GNNGraph

-Documentation page for the graph type `GNNGraph` provided by GraphNeuralNetworks.jl and related methods.
+Documentation page for the graph type `GNNGraph` provided by GNNGraphs.jl and related methods.

 Besides the methods documented here, one can rely on the large set of functionalities given by [Graphs.jl](https://github.com/JuliaGraphs/Graphs.jl) thanks to the fact